realnews-gateway/emergency-publishing-system/emergency-channel/ingest/validation.md

 - Protection against malformed or malicious input
 - Consistent structure for downstream modules
-- Early rejection of unusable or harmful content
+- Early rejection of unusable or dangerous content
 - Enforcement of size, format, and structural constraints
 - Preservation of system integrity and stability